Our Values

 How does Computing progress at Meadows?

-Pupils begin to develop their understanding of programming by controlling devices with simple instructions.
-They work through to programming devices and simulations with algorithms that can be changed by the parameters of variables the pupils have set.
+Children begin to develop their understanding of programming by controlling devices with simple instructions.
+They work through to programming devices and simulations with algorithms that can be changed by the parameters of variables the children have set.
 They progress from making simple interactions with devices to enabling others to interact with the devices based upon their programming.

 computing knowledge building.pdf